jesonline/JesBot/README.md

 ---

-## What is this?
+## So what is this?

-JES is an AI-powered portfolio chatbot built as a direct ode to ELIZA — the 1966 rule-based chatbot by Joseph Weizenbaum that first sparked my fascination with human-computer interaction at age 13.
+When I was 13, I found a program called ELIZA on my family computer.
+My elder cousin controlled the computer, so we only had a small window of time on it after school.
+One day, bored after a game, I clicked on this strange icon and started talking to it.

+The computer talked back.

+I asked it everything.
+Who are you?
+Where are you from?
+What do you look like?
+The kind of questions you ask when you forget you are talking to a computer from 1966.
+It answered, sort of.
+But something felt off.
+I quickly noticed it was recycling the same phrases, taking my words and paraphrasing them back in odd ways.
+"Have you always felt this way?"
+"Are you sure?"

+So naturally, I tried to break it.

+I spent that afternoon throwing increasingly unhinged prompts at ELIZA to find the cracks.
+I was 13.
+I did not know it at the time, but that was my first experience of prompt engineering.

+ELIZA was not really an AI.
+It was a rule-based chatbot from MIT, 1966, with no real understanding whatsoever.
+But it started something in me that never really went away.

-I was captivated by the illusion of intelligence before I understood what intelligence was.
-That curiosity never left.
-So when I decided to build a portfolio assistant, I asked myself: what better way to show how much I love AI than to turn myself into one?
+So when I decided to build a portfolio assistant, I thought - what better way to show how much I love AI than to turn myself into one?
+JES is my ode to ELIZA.

-Unlike ELIZA, which simulated understanding without having any — JES actually knows what she is talking about.
 Same aesthetic.
 Very different brain underneath.

 ---